cameron-cs/diffusion-models/README.md

 ## Transformations
 The function `get_transforms` defines a set of transformations to prepare the dataset for training:

-1. **Random horizontal flip**: this transformation flips images horizontally with a 50% probability to augment the dataset by increasing its variability, which helps in generalizing the model better.
+1. **Random horisontal flip**: this transformation flips images horisontally with a 50% probability to augment the dataset by increasing its variability, which helps in generalising the model better.

 2. **Tensor conversion**: this step converts PIL images to PyTorch tensors, allowing them to be directly processed by deep learning models.

-3. **Normalization**: the dataset is normalized to have a mean of 0.5 and a standard deviation of 0.5 across all color channels.
-This standardization is crucial for convergence during training.
+3. **Normalisation**: the dataset is normalised to have a mean of 0.5 and a standard deviation of 0.5 across all color channels.
+This standardisation is crucial for convergence during training.

 The transformations are applied sequentially using `transforms.Compose`, which ensures that the dataset is consistently preprocessed before being fed into the model.

 ## DataLoader creation
 The function `create_dataloader` abstracts the PyTorch DataLoader's creation.
-It initializes the DataLoader with the following parameters:
+It initialises the DataLoader with the following parameters:

 1. **Shuffle**: if set to `True`, the dataset will be shuffled before each epoch, ensuring that the model sees a new order of examples in each epoch to prevent overfitting.

-2. **Drop last**: drops the last incomplete batch if the dataset size isn't evenly divisible by the batch size.
-This ensures all batches have a consistent size.
+2. **Drop last**: drops the last incomplete batch if the dataset sised isn't evenly divisible by the batch sised.
+This ensures all batches have a consistent sised.

 3. **Pin memory**: if enabled, DataLoader will pin memory for faster host-to-device data transfer, crucial for accelerating training on GPUs.

 4. **Number of workers**: specifies the number of subprocesses to use for data loading.
 More workers enable parallel data loading, reducing data I/O bottlenecks.

-5. **Batch size**: specifies the number of samples per batch.
+5. **Batch sised**: specifies the number of samples per batch.
 Larger batches allow for better gradient estimation but require more memory.

 ## Dataset creation
 The function `create_cifar10_dataset` integrates the dataset loading and DataLoader creation:

-1. **CIFAR-10 dataset initialization**: the CIFAR-10 dataset is initialized using the root path, download flag, and training mode.
+1. **CIFAR-10 dataset initialisation**: the CIFAR-10 dataset is initialised using the root path, download flag, and training mode.
 The training mode determines whether to load the training or test set, and the download flag fetches the dataset if not already present.

 2. **Transform application**: the transformations defined earlier are applied to each image, ensuring consistent preprocessing.

 3. **DataLoader creation**: the dataset is passed through `create_dataloader`, which returns a DataLoader configured with specified parameters, ready for training or evaluation.

-The functions provide an efficient and customizable framework for handling the CIFAR-10 dataset in PyTorch.
+The functions provide an efficient and customisable framework for handling the CIFAR-10 dataset in PyTorch.
 By combining standard transformations, dataset management, and DataLoader creation, they streamline data preprocessing, making it easier for models to be trained effectively.

 # Conditional diffusion model for CIFAR-10 dataset